John Romita Sr.: Spider-Man

 Romita was the artist for the Spider-Man newspaper comic strip from its launch on January 3, 1977 through late 1980.
 He continued in his role as Marvel's art director during this time, anticipating that the strip would not last.
 Romita had promised Lee that he would continue the comic strip as long as sales continued to grow.
+The Spider-Man comic strip reached an audience of 500 newspapers, making it one of the most popular adventure comic strips at the time.
 At the start of the fourth year, the strip's number had begun to stagnate and then decline.

 Marvel Comics art director

 After editor-in-chief and art director Stan Lee assumed the positions of publisher and president in 1972, he promoted Romita to the position of art director in July 1973 after Romita had been in that position unofficially but on staff since 1972.
 In that capacity through at least the late 1980s, Romita played a major role in defining the look of Marvel Comics and in designing new characters.
 Among the characters he designed or helped design are the Punisher, Wolverine, Luke Cage, Bullseye, Tigra, and Brother Voodoo.
 Romita's catlike design for Wolverine was based on an encyclopedia description he found on wolverines, as vicious short animals with claws.
 For the Punisher, a rough sketch was provided by writer Gerry Conway, with a skull and crossbones on the chest.
-Feeling this was too simple, Romita made the skull larger and encompass the Punisher's torso, with the cheekbones aligning with his pecs and his belt buckle resembling teeth.
+Feeling this was too simple, Romita made the skull larger to encompass the Punisher's torso, with his belt buckle resembling teeth.
 Romita also designed Natasha Romanova's Black Widow outfit, inspired by Miss Fury.

+Romita collaborated with The Electric Company and to produce Spidey Super Stories comics, which were aimed at a younger audience and created with help from child psychologists.
+The series had 57 comics produced between 1974 and 1982.
+Romita created another program called "Romita's Raiders", which allowed young artists to gain hands-on experience and learn from the art staff at Marvel.

 In 1976, Romita did uncredited art corrections on the large-format, first DC/Marvel intercompany crossover, Superman vs. the Amazing Spider-Man, over the pencils of Ross Andru.
 Later that same year, Romita inked Jack Kirby's pencil work on Captain America's Bicentennial Battles, a one-shot story published in an oversized treasury format.
 Around 1980, Romita's art directing duties expanded from comic books to special projects.
 His duties included supervising and hiring other artists, providing corrections and cover sketches when needed, and drawing art for various merchandise.